Other Mortuary Sciences

 Online Other Mortuary Sciences Programs

-In the 2019-2020 academic year, 4 schools offered some type of other funeral service and mortuary science program.
+In 2020-2021, 4 schools offered a other mortuary science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|